The Album (Mantronix album): Production

 Among the first things the duo did was re-record "Fresh is the Word" at INS studio on Murray Street in New York.
 The engineer for that session for Mantronix was John Poppo.
 Tee felt that the engineers were important for the album, as Mantronik was "learning each time he went into the studio, a little more with each song we did.
 But the engineers helped us find the sound that we were looking for."

 Tee recalled that Mantronik would work on beats on his Roland drum machine and they would meet up at his apartment or at the Sleeping Bag Records offices.
 Tee would pick a beat he enjoyed and take home a copy to write to it or finish some of them at the studio.
 After the financially successful release of the single, Socolov quickly moved to have the group record a studio album.
 Mantronik spoke positively working with the label stating they were a "cool label, they let me do my thing."

 The duo arrived at the studio with an 808, which was purchased with advanced money from Socolov.
 Poppo recalled that Mantronik "wasn't a technician in the studio back then by any stretch, but he was deep into music and hip hop culture.
 He was more of a beat guy than a producer.
 As I recall, he didn't even produce Tee's vocals."
 Poppo recalled that Socolov was in the studio at all times and that Tee, Mantronik and Socolov were "almost a trio" and that Socolov was "very hands-on and deserves a lot of credits for those songs as well."
-Socolov suggested to the group bring in the Latin Rascals to edit the "Bassline".
+Socolov suggested to the group bring in the Latin Rascals to edit song "Bassline".
 Mantronik used a Juno synthesizer, with Mantronik recalling it only took about a day to record.
 For other music, Tee used a vocoder for the song "Needle to the Groove".

-Two songs were recorded at ING with Poppo as the engineer: "Fresh is the Word" and "Needle to The Groove".
+Two songs were recorded at INS with Poppo as the engineer: "Fresh is the Word" and "Needle to The Groove".
 The four other songs were completed at Al Cohen Studio.
 Scocolov stated that Al Cohen Studio was at the Chelsea Hotel where Al lived, with the music recorded at his apartment.
 Cohen recalled that he was not familiar with the group, and most likely met them to record through ads for recording services in the Village Voice.
 It is not clear where the "Mega-Mix" by the Diamond Two was completed.